qienhuang/F-I-T/docs/core/renormalization_lens.md

 - a change of level is an operator on the description,
 - invariants are what survive an admissible set of such operators,
-- “universality” is the stable structure that persists under repeated coarse-graining.
+- â€œuniversalityâ€ is the stable structure that persists under repeated coarse-graining.

 FIT already contains the slots for this: